fpisidoro/subatomico/README.md

 ### Getting Started

-Add subatomica to your pubspec.yaml file, then import it as needed.
+Add subatomico to your pubspec.yaml file, then import it as needed.

 `import 'package:subatomico/subatomico.dart';`